Analysis | 4 takeaways from Trump’s nomination of Amy Coney Barrett to the Supreme Court

 She could play a part in overturning Roe v.
 Wade, should the right court case come before the justices — and abortion opponents are certainly trying to grab the court’s interest by passing laws in states that ban abortion before most women know they’re pregnant.

-But Coney Barrett has previously acknowledged that the legal right to abortion is settled law.
+But Barrett has previously acknowledged that the legal right to abortion is settled law.
 “The fundamental element, that the woman has a right to choose abortion, will probably stand,” she said as a major abortion case was before the court in 2013.

-As The Fix’s Aaron Blake wrote in 2018 when Coney Barrett was a contender for that open Supreme Court seat, those comments suggest she abides by a commonly accepted legal doctrine, stare decisis, that suggests long-settled court cases are just that, settled.
+As The Fix’s Aaron Blake wrote in 2018, when Barrett was a contender for that open Supreme Court seat, those comments suggest she abides by a commonly accepted legal doctrine, stare decisis, that suggests long-settled court cases are just that — settled.

-More immediately, Coney Barrett will be under political pressure not to say in her confirmation hearing that she’s going into this job with an ideological bent, particularly on abortion.
-She previewed how she might do that on Saturday: “The president has nominated me to serve on the United States Supreme Court, and that institution belongs to all of us.
+More immediately, Barrett will be under political pressure not to say in her confirmation hearing that she’s going into this job with an ideological bent, particularly on abortion.
+She previewed how she might do that Saturday: “The president has nominated me to serve on the United States Supreme Court, and that institution belongs to all of us.
 If confirmed, I would not assume that role for the sake of those in my own circle, and certainly not for my own sake.
 I would assume this role to serve you.”

 There are two Republican senators in particular she’ll have to keep in mind — Susan Collins of Maine and Lisa Murkowski of Alaska — who side with protecting abortion rights.
 (Those two have also suggested they could vote against Trump’s nominee because it’s coming too close to an election.)